Donna Drewes, Co-Director

 Randall Solomon, Co-Director

-Mr. Solomon is one of the principals that founded and directs the Sustainable Jersey Certification program.
-Prior to this he was the founder and Executive Director of the New Jersey Sustainable State Institute at Rutgers where he worked to expand the capacity of public decision making to address sustainability.
-In 2010, NJSSI merged with elements of the Municipal Land Use Center to form the Institute for Sustainability and Governance (which has now been absorbed by the Sustainability Institute).
-Mr. Solomon’s policy experience includes positions as a policy advisor on sustainable development for the New Jersey Board of Public Utilities integrating land use and energy policy, director of the States Campaign for the Resource Renewal Institute in San Francisco, and policy director for the non-profit New Jersey Future.
+Randall Solomon has 20 years of experience working in government, academia, and the non-profit sector.
+He is one of the principals that founded and directs the Sustainable Jersey Certification program.
+Prior to his current position he was the founder and Executive Director of the New Jersey Sustainable State Institute at Rutgers where he worked to expand the capacity of public decision making to address sustainability.
+Mr. Solomon’s experience includes positions as a policy advisor on sustainable development for the New Jersey Board of Public Utilities integrating land use and energy policy, director of the States Campaign for the Resource Renewal Institute in San Francisco, and policy director for the non-profit New Jersey Future.
 Other jobs include a stint as a national Park Ranger and serving in the inaugural class of AmeriCorps volunteers.
 He has participated on advisory boards for federal and state government, civic organizations, and has advised major corporations.
-He writes and speaks frequently on sustainable development, land use policy, using indicators in public decision making, and governance issues.
+He writes and speaks frequently on sustainable development, energy, land use policy, using indicators in public decision making, and governance issues.
 Randy holds a B.S. in Biology from Rutgers University and a M.S. in Public Policy from Rutgers University.
-He be reached at (609) 771-2290 or by email at email@example.com.
+He be reached at (609) 771-2290 or by email at firstname.lastname@example.org.

 Renee Haider, Associate Director